Pentagon F-35 program chief lashes Lockheed, Pratt

 Budget cuts have already forced Italy to scale back its F-35 orders, and Turkey has delayed its purchases by two years.
 Orders from Japan and Israel have buoyed the project, and additional Israeli orders are expected in 2013.

-Additional reporting by Andrea Shalal-Esa in Washington; Editing by Dean Yates, Leslie Gevirtz and Ken Wills
+Reporting by Jane Wardell in Avalon, Australia; additional reporting by Andrea Shalal-Esa in Washington, D.C.; Editing by Dean Yates and Leslie Gevirtz